rabstolaf/bwsys/04_applications.md

 > Installing Open MPI
 We will use `wget` to download the Open MPI. `wget` is a program that retrieves content from web pages.
 Here, we are retrieving a tarball from open-mpi.org.
 * `$ wget https://download.open-mpi.org/release/open-mpi/v4.1/openmpi-4.1.1.tar.gz`
+  * `wget` is a tool for downloading files from online that aren't readily available in repositories (e.g. apt or git).
+That means that you need to know the URL to download from beforehand (download links can usually be copied by right-clicking and selecting copy-link.
+That is very useful when using ssh connections that allow for copying and pasting to and from a terminal connected to a different user).
+  * For more info on ssh view [this](https://www.youtube.com/watch?v=z7jVOenqFYk)

 Next, we unzip the compressed archive file that we just downloaded.
 The file's extension or file type .tar.gz reflects two things:
-1. The `tar` command was used to collect multiple files which were combined into one archive file which is often referred to as a tarball.
+1. The `tar` command was used to collect multiple files which were combined into one archive file which is often referred to as a tarball, allowing for compression of files and more efficient data storage and transfer.
 [The `tar` command](https://linux.die.net/man/1/tar) can also be used to send files over the internet.
 Take a look at this site to learn more.
 2. The `gz` extension which is short for GNU Zip shows how the the archive file was compressed using the [`gzip` program](https://linux.die.net/man/1/gzip).
 File compression is the method computers use to make files smaller by reducing the number of bits (1's and 0's) used to store the information.

-In the following commmand, the -zxf option is a combination of two options. `-xf` tells `tar` to extract the files from the tarball and `-z` makes `tar` direct the tarball through gzip.
+In the following commmand, the -zxf option is a combination of two options. `-x` tells `tar` to extract the files from the tarball, `-f` is a flag representing that the next item in the command is the target (in our case the tarball) the `tar` command is to be carried out on and `-z` makes `tar` direct the tarball through gzip.
 * `$ tar -zxf openmpi-4.1.1.tar.gz` &mdash; extract it and go into the directory.
-  * `tar` is a useful tool for wrapping and unwrapping various files and directories into and from (respectively) tarballs, which allow for easy compression and transfer of files.

 * `$  ./configure --prefix=/usr/lib/openmpi-4.1.1` &mdash; this runs the `configure` script with the install location.
 > This step will take some time.

-* `$ sudo make all install` &mdash; this will take a long time, be sure to use `sudo`
+* `$ sudo make all install` &mdash; this will take a long time, be sure to use `sudo`, or you'll need to spend double the time on the command.
   * `make` is a utility that serves for the compilation of large programs that have multiple prerequesites.
 With `sudo make all install` you run `make all` and `make install` together.

 * `$ cd /usr/lib`